Department of Revenue

 Saint Louis County Circuit Court judges perform civil marriage ceremonies every Wednesday (excluding holidays), starting at approximately 1 p.m. in the Saint Louis County Courts Building (located next to the Lawrence K. Roos County Government Building) 7900 Carondelet Avenue Clayton MO 63105-1766.

-Applicants must arrive by noon with the marriage license and two witnesses.
+Applicants must arrive by noon with the marriage license.
+Witnesses are optional.